 E. Application Fee

 There is a $60 application fee to PLP.
-You must submit your application fee directly to the PLP Admissions office by cash, cheque, or money order by January 31, 2014.
+You must submit your application fee directly to the PLP Admissions office by cash, cheque, or money order by January 31, 2015.
+Cheques or money orders can be made payable to SFU.

 In some cases, when more information about an applicant's work experience is required, an interview with the Admissions Committee may be scheduled.
 You will be contacted by the Special Programs Office if required.